 So WHY?
 Why do we do it then?

 Sunsets with 360 views of the Badlands.
 Photographing the Milky Way because you are camping in one of the darkest places in North America.
 Spending more time together and having the option to make each day exactly what we want it to be.
 Not worrying about pleasing everyone else but instead, living with intention and making decisions that make us happy and fulfilled.
 Being photographers...ALL THE TIME, not just when we are shooting a wedding or event.
-Sharing our story with so many people who feel inspired and motivated to make changes to make their lives look and feel the way they want it to.
+Sharing our story with so many people who feel inspired and motivated to make changes to make their lives look and feel the way they want it to, and hopefully the way God wants them too.
 Growing as individuals and as a family.
 Hell, we even find happiness when Riley is able to run around without worrying about her getting hit by a car.

 Need more reasons?